hitokiri-mata/katacoda-courses/kubernetes-applications/nginx/step2.md

 `minikube service list`{{execute}}

-The UI for nginx-one can be seen from the tab "nginx-one" above the command line area or click on this link: https://[[HOST_SUBDOMAIN]]-31111-[[KATACODA_HOST]].environments.katacoda.com/
+The UI for nginx-one can be seen from the tab "nginx-one" above the command line area or from this link: https://[[HOST_SUBDOMAIN]]-31111-[[KATACODA_HOST]].environments.katacoda.com/

 Next, let's explore a better way to deploy the same application.